Understanding Docker Containers Before You Install

 newgrp docker

 The first command adds your current user to the docker group.
-The second command refreshes your group memberships so you do not need to log out and back in.
-After running these commands, verify your access by running a test command.
+The second command activates the group membership in your current shell without requiring you to log out and back in.
+After running these commands, verify access by running the hello-world image again without sudo.

 docker run hello-world